JAlcocerT/JAlcocerT/content/blog/outro-buying-house.md

 title: "Buying a house being in Data Analytics"
 date: 2025-04-17T11:20:21+01:00
 draft: false
-tags: ["Outro","Real Estate Analytics","LIBOR","Paint Costs"]
+tags: ["Outro","Real Estate Analytics","LIBOR","Paint Costs","Gantt"]
-description: 'What to keep in mind - what not to do and the data behind...When buying a house.
-Plus AI painting cost estimation.'
+description: 'What to keep in mind - what not to do and the data behind...When buying a house.'
 url: 'buying-house-data-analytics'
 ---

+**TL;DR**

 **Intro**